 Required Entrance Tests

 All applicants are required to take the DAT prepared by the American Dental Association.
 The DAT is given in a computerized format throughout the year.
 Applicants must submit an official DAT score report by December 1 of the year prior to matriculation.
+DAT scores are valid for three years.

 Although the test generally measures aptitude rather than special knowledge, some specific questions are asked in biology, general chemistry, and organic chemistry; thus, a review of these subjects before taking the test is strongly recommended.
 Applicants are also encouraged to study test preparation materials available through sources such as Kaplan or Top Score.